ANSI-Christ/KLS_lib/README.md

-KLS_lib is a general-purpose C library that claims to be cross-platform.
+KLS_lib is a general-purpose C library that tries to be cross-platform.

 Some stuff:
   - try / catch